"When will my scholarship be paid?" is the most commonly asked question.

 Financial hardship can be confirmed in any of the following ways:

-- A certified copy of your latest Centrelink Income Benefit statement*, if you receive a Centrelink benefit or
+- A copy of your latest Centrelink Income Statement, if you receive a Centrelink benefit

-(*Family Tax Benefit is not included as this is based on estimated taxable income and not actual income)
+(Family Tax Benefit statements are not acceptable as this benefit is based on estimated taxable income and not actual taxable income)

-- A certified copy of your latest Tax Assessment Notice (if you are independently supported) and a Statutory Declaration stating that you are independently supported.
-Your taxable income must be below the current HELP repayment threshold ($51 309), or
+- A Statutory Declaration stating that you are independently supported.
+Your taxable income must be below the current HELP repayment threshold ($53,345), or

-- A certified copy of the latest Tax Assessment Notices for all those people who contribute to your support (if dependent on others) and a Statutory Declaration stating that you are dependent and the name of those people who contribute to your support.
-The combined taxable income of all those who contribute to your support including your own income must be below current HELP repayment threshold ($51 309)
+- A Statutory Declaration stating that you are dependent and the name of those people who contribute to your support.
+The combined taxable income of all those who contribute to your support including your own income must be below the current HELP repayment threshold ($53,345).